 A Review of ActivePure Technology

 It would be politer of us to introduce the newcomer first, but—to better understand PECO—a review of how ActivePure Technology works might be helpful.
 ActivePure Technology is a revolutionary air and surface purification solution based on a concept used to scrub ethylene from the air during space travel (itself based on an earlier concept called photocatalytic oxidation, or PCO).
 ActivePure Technology shines a shielded UV light on a honeycomb matrix coated with a catalyst.
-This creates a reaction that turns water vapor into the following reactive oxygen species: (O2⁻), (H2O2), (HO⁻), and (HO⋅).
-These scrubbing molecules pull apart bacteria, viruses, mold spores, and volatile organic compounds in the air and reduce the aforementioned pathogens on surfaces.
-Unlike older PCO, our proprietary perfection of technology produces these desirable reactive oxygen species without producing unintentional byproducts such as ozone1 and VOCs2.
+This creates a reaction that turns water vapor into the following molecules: (O2⁻), (H2O2), (HO⁻), and (HO⋅).
+These molecules pull apart bacteria, viruses, mold spores, and volatile organic compounds in the air and reduce the aforementioned pathogens on surfaces.
+Unlike its predecessor PCO, ActivePure Technology accomplishes the complete breakdown of VOCs1 without the catalyst becoming saturated.

 The most important fact to note here, for comparison with PECO, is that ActivePure distributes its molecules throughout the room, filling the entire space.
 This makes ActivePure an active (as opposed to passive) purification method.